Atlas-OS/docs/docs/getting-started/post-installation/software/screenshotting.md

 ## Lightshot

-Lightshot is a lightweight and proprietary screenshot tool that enables you to capture and edit screenshots.
-It can be installed and run on most computers.
+Lightshot is a lightweight but proprietary tool that enables you to capture and edit screenshots.
+We recommend ShareX over Lightshot, but some users may prefer Lightshot over it.

 `winget install -e --id Skillbrains.Lightshot`